fenago/machine-learning-for-finance/lab_guides/Lab_4.md

-The second half of the chapter is all about neural networks.
+The second half of the lab is all about neural networks.
 In the first part, we will be building a simple neural network that only forecasts the next time step.
 Since the spikes in the series are very large, we will be working with